vant7e/NIH_MEG/README.md

         for j, (imagenet_id, label, score) in enumerate(decoded_predictions): print(f"{j + 1}: {label} ({score:.2f})")

-  	# results.txt: These feature vectors can then be used as input features for further MEG data analysis, for example;
+Results.txt: These feature vectors can then be used as input features for further MEG data analysis, for example;
 	Predictions for Frame 0:
 	1: thatch (0.99)
 	2: boathouse (0.00)